bmaxdk/cpp_practice/README.md

 p13 to p22

 ### Array Representations
-Double pointer, memory and time complexity nD array
+* The key here is `Double Pointer`, memory and time complexity nD array

 p23 to p26

+* Check double pointer works p23 to p25

 ### Array ADT
 Data